screencloud/developer/docs/content/webhooks-app.md

 # Overview

-You can use the ScreenCloud webhook app to develop custom inputs that can be pushed to Studio and utilise our core onscreen design language, ensuring your content looks great on screen.
-This guide will help get you setup.
+The ScreenCloud Webhooks App allows you to send custom inputs to Studio, ensuring seamless integration with your on-screen design language.
+This guide will walk you through setting up and using the Webhooks App effectively.

 # Setting Up the App Instance

-Begin by installing the Webhooks app from the Studio App store.
-Create a new instance, after which you'll then name your webhook and click the Generate webhook button.
-This will return a unique webhook URL and an API key, both essential for sending webhook requests.
+To get started, install the Webhooks App from the Studio App Store.
+Once installed, create a new instance, provide a name for your webhook, and click the **Generate Webhook** button.
+This action generates a unique webhook URL and an API key, both of which are essential for sending webhook requests.

-Here's what your unique webhook URL will look like:
+Your unique webhook URL will follow this format:

 ```
 https://apps-api-feeds.{region}.screencloudapps.com/v1/hooks/{uniqueId}